Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 the State Police Services Fund and shall not exceed the actual cost of the

 records check.
-The Department of State Police shall furnish pursuant to
+The Illinois State Police shall furnish pursuant to

 positive identification, records of conviction to the Authority.
 An Authority that requests a criminal history report of an applicant or other household member shall inform the applicant at the time of the request that the applicant or other household member may provide additional mitigating information for consideration with the application for housing.